 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.

-I was hosted by Choose Chicago and Waldorf Astoria Hotels.
+I was hosted by Choose Chicago and and the partners above.
 As always, all opinions are my own.